LinkaiShao/ECS150/README.md

 * this is specifically used in the down function in semaphore
 3. Yield function
-* the purpose of the yield function is to put the current running context.⋅⋅ to the end of the ready to run queue and the front of the ready to run queue.⋅⋅ is going to run
+* the purpose of the yield function is to put the current running context.⋅⋅ ...to the end of the ready to run queue and the front of the ready to run queue.⋅⋅ ...is going to run